Sailing at the 2012 Summer Olympics

+Sailing/Yachting is an Olympic sport starting from the Games of the 1st Olympiad (1896 Olympics in Athens, Greece).
+With the exception of 1904 and possibly the cancelled 1916 Summer Olympics, sailing has always been included on the Olympic schedule.
 Sailing at the 2012 Summer Olympics in London was held 29 July – 11 August 2012 at Weymouth and Portland National Sailing Academy in Weymouth.
 The 2012 sailing program consisted of a total of ten events (eight classes).
 Eleven fleet races were scheduled off the coast at Weymouth Bay for each event, except for the 49er and the Elliott 6m classes.
 For the 49er class, a total of 16 races were scheduled.
 Of the 11 (16) races, 10 (15) were scheduled as opening races and the last one as medal race.
 For the Elliott 6m a series of match races was scheduled.
 The sailing was done on different types of courses.

 Venue

 According to the IOC statutes the contests in all sport disciplines must be held either in, or as close as possible to the city which the IOC has chosen.
 Among others, an exception is made for the Olympic sailing events, which customarily must be staged on the open sea.
 On account of this principle, Weymouth and Portland was selected for the honor to carry out the Olympic yachting regattas.
 For that purpose the Weymouth and Portland National Sailing Academy was reconstructed.